Cross-lingual Contextualized Topic Models with Zero-shot Learning: Contextualized Neural Topic Models

-We focus our work on Neural-ProdLDA~\cite{srivastava2017avitm}, a neural topic model that is based on the Variational AutoEncoder (VAE)~\cite{Kingma13variationalbayes}.
+We extend Neural-ProdLDA~\cite{srivastava2017avitm}, one of the most recent and promising approaches of neural topic modeling, based on the Variational AutoEncoder (VAE)~\cite{Kingma13variationalbayes}.
 The neural variational framework trains an inference network, i.e., a neural network that directly maps the BoW representation of a document onto a continuous latent representation.
-A decoder network is then used to reconstruct the BoW by generating its words using the latent document representation.
-The hidden document representation is sampled from a Gaussian distribution parameterized by $\mu$ and $\sigma^2$ that are part of the variational inference framework~\cite{Kingma13variationalbayes} --- see ~\cite{srivastava2017avitm} for more details.
-The framework explicitly approximates a Dirichlet prior using Gaussian distributions.
+A decoder network then reconstructs the BoW by generating its words from the latent document representation.
+This latent representation is sampled from a Gaussian distribution parameterized by $\mu$ and $\sigma^2$ that are part of the variational inference framework~\cite{Kingma13variationalbayes} --- see ~\cite{srivastava2017avitm} for more details.

-We extend Neural-ProdLDA by replacing the input BoW with pre-trained representations from BERT.
-In Figure~\ref{fig:multi:topic}, we sketch the architecture of our contextual neural topic model.
-Let us note that the reconstructed BoW is still a component of the model.
-It is necessary during training to obtain the topic words but it becomes useless if we want to predict a document's topics.
+We replace the input BoW in Neural-ProdLDA with pre-trained multilingual representations from SBERT~\cite{reimers2019sentence}, a recent and effective model for contextualized representations.
+In Figure~\ref{fig:multi:topic}, we sketch the architecture of our contextualized neural topic model.
+The final \textit{reconstructed BoW} layer is still a component of our model: the BoW representation is necessary for the model's training to obtain the topic indicators (i.e., the most likely words representing a topic), but it becomes useless during testing.

 {}